Core Faculty & Staff

 Jessica Garcia - Administrative Support Assistant

 Hi, my name is Jessica Garcia and I am a recent graduate from the University of Florida, attaining my Bachelor's of Health Science on the Pre-Public Health track.
-I joined the One Health team in January 2016 where I currently serve as one of the three Administrative Assistants for the One Health Center of Excellence at the Emerging Pathogens Institute at the University of Florida.
-After graduation, I am pursuing a Masters in Public Health with a focus on global epidemiology and community development at the University of South Florida, starting Fall 2017.
+I joined the One Health team in January 2016 where I served as one of the three Administrative Assistants for the One Health Center of Excellence at the Emerging Pathogens Institute at the University of Florida.
+After graduating from the University of Florida, I am pursuing a Masters in Public Health with a focus on global epidemiology and community development at the University of South Florida, starting Fall 2017.

 My hobbies include traveling, going to concerts and music festivals, photography, cooking, and exploring nature trails.